SimAin/Cryptography/README.md

 ## Running the application

-To run add files dir in Cryptography/cryptography.
-Inside this dir add the following text files:
-- decoded.txt
-- output.txt
-- input.txt

-Add the text you wish to encode to the input file.
+Add the text you wish to encode to the files/input.txt file.
+Following the encoding of your message the result will be written to the files/output.txt When decoding a message, the output will be written to the files/decoded.txt

 ## To do

 The following list details the next steps for this application.
-- Add required file structure to solution.
-- Restructure and implement service layer for cipher functions.

 - Add comprehensive unit test coverage.
 - Add better documentation to code.
-- Implement composite cipher.
+- Implement composite cipher (Started on branch).
 - Implement fiestel cipher.